telerik/blazor-docs/components/grid/editing/overview.md

 The CUD event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields:

 * `IsCancelled` - a boolean field indicating whether the grid operation is to be prevented (for example, prevent a row from opening for edit, or from updating the data layer).
-* `IsNew` - a boolean field idicating whether the item was just added through the grid.
+* `IsNew` - a boolean field indicating whether the item was just added through the grid.
 Lets you differentiate a data source Create operation from Update operation in the `OnClick` event of a command button.
 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `Field` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates which is the model field the user changed when updating data.
 * `Value` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates what is the new value the user changed when updating data.